nehraa/Omnyxnet/Website/Pangea-Net-Website-Guide-v2.md

 This is the moment."

 ACHIEVEMENTS (Subtle list):
-- "2 years intensive research in distributed systems"
+- "Several years of intensive research in distributed systems"
 - "Research assistant in distributed computing"
 - "Multiple papers on P2P protocol optimization"
 - "Built working prototype with measurable improvements"